-- completion of modern slavery training by employees. - undertake due diligence investigations in some of our business sectors on top 50 suppliers every 18 months. - conducting desk-top audits on suppliers on our preferred supplier list.
+- completion of training by employees. - undertake due diligence investigations in some of our business sectors on top 50 suppliers every 18 months. - conducting desk-top audits on suppliers on our preferred supplier list.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for ENGIE UK Holdings Limited (on behalf of itself and its subsidiaries) for the financial year ending 31 December 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for ENGIE Supply Holding UK Limited (on behalf of itself and its subsidiaries) for the financial year ending 31 December 2024.